Bradley-Stradling/Linux_Deb_Box/README.txt

 Enum_User_Directory.sh - enumerate and list all files and directories within the current working directory and below.

+Debian_Update.sh - not sure if auto update when called or used for a cron job.

 Testing script changes 3/10/20